 Short as: a long precision real number.
-Specified as: a long precision real psb\genrm2 - 2-Norm of Vector else if x is double precision complex vector then it computes 2-norm as:
+Specified as: a long precision real number.

+psb\genrm2 - 2-Norm of Vector

 This function computes the 2-norm of a vector x.
-If x is a double precision real vector it computes 2-norm as:
+If x is a real vector it computes 2-norm as: